Available online or in person at LACM!

 • Do you want to move to Los Angeles and into Student Housing early?

-Students participating in the Bridge to Success program are eligible to stay at our preferred student housing partner, Lorenzo.
-For housing questions please reach out to: [email protected].
+Students participating in the Bridge to Success program are encouraged to visit our housing page for resources and potential options: https://lacm.edu/housing/

 Minimum scores to enter the program: